guruc-134/Game_CowsAndBulls/README.md

 digits =4 (is revealed)
 the second player starts guessing the number

-first try
+first try\
-first player: number is 3424?
+first player: number is 3424?\
-second player : 1 cow 1 bull!
+second player : 1 cow 1 bull!\
-here cow represent the digit which is correctly guessed but its present in a different place like 2 here bull represents a digit which is correctly guessed along with the position like 4 here
+here cow represent the digit which is correctly guessed but its present in a different place \
+2 here\
+bull represents a digit which is correctly guessed along with the position \
+4 here\

 in this way when the first player goes on guessing until he gets 4 (digits) number of bulls then his number of steps to guess the answer correctly are noted